 Muscle cars and fuel economy sound like they’re mutually exclusive but that’s not necessarily the case.

 With the six-cylinder Mustang no longer available, the next engine up is the Mustang GT’s 5.0-liter V8.
 It generates 460 hp at 7,000 rpm and 420 lb-ft. of torque at 4,600 rpm.
 The eight-cylinder comes with the same transmission options as the turbo four.
-Flick the Drag Strip mode on and Ford promises it will hit 60 mph from a stop in under 4 seconds.
+Flick the Drag Strip mode on and Ford promises it will hit 60 miles per hour from a stop in under 4 seconds.

 Ford designed the hot rods of the Mustang lineup with input from famous American tuner Shelby.
 The GT350 and GT350R receive a 5.2-liter V8 engine with 526 hp and 429 lb-ft. of torque.
 Both come exclusively with a six-speed manual transmission.
-The R model also gets cool upgrades like wheels made entirely out of carbon fiber.
+The R model also receives a cool set of upgrades, including wheels made entirely out of carbon fiber.
 It’s the top Mustang — for the time being.
-Ford confirmed plans to bring back the GT500 next year with over 700 hp under the hood.
+Ford recently confirmed plans to bring back the GT500 next year with more than 700 hp under the hood.
 We can’t wait.

 Let’s walk over to Chevrolet and check out the Camaro.
 Base models come with a turbocharged 2.0-liter four-cylinder engine that makes 275 hp at 5,600 rpm and 295 lb-ft. of torque between 3,000 and 4,500 rpm.
 Rear-wheel drive and a six-speed manual transmission come standard, while an eight-speed automatic is offered at an extra cost.
 The list of options also includes a 3.6-liter V6 with 335 hp and 284 lb-ft. of torque.

-The Camaro SS ups the ante with a direct-injected 6.2-liter V8 engine rated at 455 hp and 455 lb-ft. of torque, enough power for a 4.1-second sprint from zero to 60 mph.
+The Camaro SS ups the ante with a direct-injected 6.2-liter V8 engine rated at 455 hp and 455 lb-ft. of torque, which is enough power for a 4.1-second sprint from zero to 60 mph.
 The hierarchy doesn’t end there.
 Designed for the track, the Camaro ZL1 gets a supercharged version of the SS’ 6.2-liter that pumps out a solid 650 hp and 650 lb-ft. of torque.
-Both V8-powered models come with a six-speed manual transmission.
-The naturally aspirated model offers an optional eight-speed automatic, while ZL1 buyers can pay extra for a 10-speed automatic.
+Both V8-powered models come with a six-speed manual transmission, and both are available with a 10-speed automatic transmission at an extra cost.

 Muscle cars and fuel economy sound like they’re mutually exclusive but that’s not necessarily the case.
-The Environmental Protection Agency (EPA) reports the most efficient Mustang (with a turbo four and an automatic) returns 21 mpg in the city, 32 mpg on the highway, and 25 mpg in a combined cycle.
-The least thirsty Camaro (also with a four-cylinder and an automatic) posts figures of 22, 31, and 25, respectively.
+The Environmental Protection Agency (EPA) reports the most efficient Mustang (with a turbo four and an automatic) returns 21 miles per gallon in the city, 32 mpg on the highway, and 25 mpg in a combined cycle.
+The least-thirsty Camaro (also with a four-cylinder and an automatic) posts figures of 22, 31, and 25, respectively.

 Interior and exterior design

-The 2018 Ford Mustang still wears the long hood, short deck proportions of the original model introduced in April of 1964.
+The 2019 Ford Mustang still wears the long hood, short deck proportions of the original model introduced in April of 1964.
 Designers created several visual links between the two models but it’s not full-on retro like the Mini Hardtop and the Volkswagen Beetle.
-We think it’s one of the sharpest-looking ‘Stang models to date — maybe that’s just us.
+We think it’s one of the sharpest-looking ‘Stang models to date, but maybe that’s just us.
 Step inside and you’ll find a three-spoke steering wheel, round air vents, and a tall center console.
 It’s technically a four-seater but the rear seats are best-suited to carrying groceries or small children.

-We think it’s one of the sharpest-looking ‘Stang models to date — maybe that’s just us.
+We think it’s one of the sharpest-looking ‘Stang models to date, but maybe that’s just us.

-Chevrolet took the Camaro in a similar design direction.
+Chevrolet took the 2019 Camaro in a similar design direction.
 The current model pays tribute to its predecessors without aping the styling.
 It still boasts the traditional Coke bottle shape that made hundreds of thousands of American motorists fall in lust with the original car.
 The styling is sharper, with LEDs integrated into the headlights and thin taillights.
+The front-end design varies from model to model.
 The interior is just as style-conscious as the exterior.
 Sit behind the wheel and you’ll feel like you’re sitting in a sports car just by looking around you.
 Design is a big part of its appeal.

 Every Mustang regardless of engine or trim level comes with dual front, side, curtain, and knee airbags for the front passengers, an alarm, and a tire pressure monitoring system.
 It’s surprisingly well-equipped in that regard; some cars that cost twice as much as an entry-level Mustang don’t offer a single knee airbag, let alone two.